Utilities

 To distinguish a linked release from an embedded release, we test for the presence of the required url field and test whether the number of fields is fewer than three.

-If the OCDS data is concatenated or in an array, assumes that all items have the same format as the first item.
+If the OCDS data is concatenated or in an array, we assume that all items have the same format as the first item.

 Parameters: